Ppillewan/katacoda-scenarios/Centos/intro.md

-Welcome to my Katacoda Scenarios !
-I will be testing katacoda environments
+Welcome to Katacoda Scenarios.
+Here we will be testing custom CentOS 7 base image.

+Let's begin.